UMAprotocol/docs/docs/getting-started/priceless_contracts.md

 slug: /Welcome
 ---

-“Priceless” financial contracts are contracts that don’t require an on-chain price feed.
+“Priceless” financial contracts are contracts that only require an on-chain price feed in the event of a dispute

 This minimises their reliance on oracles, making them less vulnerable to attacks, especially flash loan attacks, so they are more secure than contracts which need a continuous price feed.
 Oracles are only used when a liquidation is disputed, which is intended to be rare.